-- 6. HORN - This switch activates the horn.
-Press the switch to activate. - 7.
-CAPTAIN'S CALL (Optional) This switch determines the routing of the engine exhaust.
+CAPT CALL (Captain's Call) (Optional) - This switch determines the routing of the engine exhaust.
 In the ON position, engine exhaust is routed through the thru-hull pipes.
 This position produces the most engine power, but is not acceptable near shore or on inland lakes and rivers.